MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 You can then create clauses that configure a fraud strategy related to digital product transactions.

-Adding a condition to a rule is optional.  if you want a rule to apply to all events, do not enter a condition.
+Adding a condition to a rule is optional.  if you want a rule to apply to all events, don't enter a condition.
 For information about how to use conditions to order rules, see [Rule ordering](rules.md#understand-rule-ordering).

 ### Clauses